derdoktor667/DShotRMT/dev/ESPDshot-Testing/lib/DShotRMT_NEO/README.md

 ## DShot ESP32 Library utilizing RMT

+## What is this branch?
+This branch is where I'm squashing bugs and implementing new features without potentially breaking the main release.

 ### What is this fork?
-This fork tries to update the existing ESP-RMT library made by derdoktor667 to use the newer espidf RMT libraries.
-The eventual goal is to (hopefully) add bidirectional d-shot support to the library, which the new RMT backend supports.
+This fork updates the existing ESP-RMT library made by derdoktor667 to use the newer espidf RMT libraries.
+It adds **working Bidirectional Dshot Support** to the library.

 ### The DShot Protocol